cloudfoundry/cf-smoke-tests/README.md

 They are suitable as an initial test against a new or updated deployment to reveal fundamental problems with the system.

-There are four tests in this suite, all of which are pretty simple:
+There are three tests in this suite, all of which are pretty simple:
 1. `runtime`: Pushes an app and validates that HTTP requests are properly routed to the app.
 2. `logging`: Pushes an app and validates that logs can be fetched for the app.
 3. `isolation_segments`: Entitles an org to an isolation segment and pushes two apps,